dortania/OpenCore-Install-Guide/clover-conversion/README.md

 ## Cleaning the Clover Junk in your hardware

-The other thing that Clover may have hidden from you is NVRAM variables, this is bad as OpenCore won't overwrite variables unless explicitly told via the `Block` feature found under `NVRAM -> Block`.
+The other thing that Clover may have hidden from you is NVRAM variables, this is bad as OpenCore won't overwrite variables unless explicitly told via the `Delete` feature found under `NVRAM -> Delete`.
 To fix this, we'll need to clear then via OpenCore's `ClearNvram` feature.

 In you config.plist: